GET HELP HIDE SITE

 Please include your child’s name, and your name and contact details.

-There are NHS locally commissioned services for east and west Berkshire which offer a range of support to families, wherever they are on their journey.
+There are NHS locally commissioned services for Berkshire which offer a range of support to families, wherever they are on their journey.
 No diagnosis is needed for any of these services, and you do not need anyone to refer you.
 The services offer pre assessment and post diagnosis support to families who have a child with ADHD and/or autism or who are waiting for either/both assessments.
 This includes support, information, advice as well as workshops to support with anger, emotional regulation and sleep difficulties as well as activities for children and young people.

 More details can be found on these websites: